Theta-Limited/OpenAthena-Legacy-Python/README.md

 NATO MGRS: 16SGC2930646654

 ```

-`deltax` is the factor of change in position East/West in meters per iteration

-`deltay` is the factor of change in position North/South in meters per iteration

-`deltaz` is the factor of change in position Skyward/Groundward (up/down) in meters per iteration.
-This value should always be negative

 The distance of each iterative step, in meters, is defined by the `increment` variable in `getTarget.py`